-As of the date of this prospectus, we have initiated a randomized, double-masked, placebo-controlled, global, multi-center, Phase 3 clinical trial, to evaluate the safety and efficacy of LBS-008 in adolescent STGD1 patients and received approval to commence patient enrollment in Taiwan, the U.K., Hong Kong and Switzerland.
-In addition, we are in the process of applying for the necessary approvals to conduct the same clinical trial in other relevant jurisdictions.
-This study consists of a screening period, a treatment period of 2 years, and a follow-up period of one month.
-Approximately 60 patients are targeted for enrollment in this study with a 2:1 randomization (active:placebo).
-See "Risk Factors - In the event that we elect to carry out clinical trials in China and/or expand our operations into China in the future, we will be subject to changing legal and regulatory requirements in the PRC pharmaceutical industry, and new laws, rules and regulations may adversely affect our profitability or impose additional compliance burdens on us."
+We plan to initiate a randomized, double-masked, placebo-controlled, global, multi-center, Phase 3 trial in the first quarter of 2022 to evaluate the safety and efficacy of LBS-008 in adolescent STGD1 patients.
+This study will consist of a screening period, a treatment period of 2 years, and a follow-up period of one month.
+Approximately 60 to 120 subjects are targeted for enrollment in this study with a 2:1 randomization (active:placebo).

-We intend to focus on adolescent patients in our ongoing clinical trials due to several benefits afforded by utilizing this patient population - namely, establishing proof-of-concept in the context of a more severe and rapidly progressing disease (i.e., STGD1 disease progression is faster in adolescent patients compared to adults or later-onset patients), and the ability to readily expand into the larger adult STGD1 population upon approval (i.e., drug approvals for pediatrics and/or adolescents are accepted for adults but drug approvals for adults are not accepted for pediatrics and/or adolescent populations due to safety concerns).
+We intend to focus on adolescent subjects in our ongoing clinical trials due to several benefits afforded by utilizing this patient population - namely, establishing proof-of-concept in the context of a more severe and rapidly progressing disease (i.e., STGD1 disease progression is faster in adolescent patients compared to adults or later-onset patients), and the ability to readily expand into the larger adult STGD1 population upon approval (i.e., drug approvals for pediatrics and/or adolescents are accepted for adults but drug approvals for adults are not accepted for pediatrics and/or adolescent populations due to safety concerns).